dangi13/fork-test-automation/fork-api/README.md

-This is just a basic framework under development for automating REST APIs .
+:seedling: This is just a basic framework under development for automating REST APIs .

- Designed specifically for `fork` project.
+ Designed specifically for `fork` project.  :fork_and_knife::chopsticks::spoon::plate_with_cutlery:

-**How to Run test locally**
+**How to run test locally**  :desktop_computer:

 1. Go to the project folder `fork-api` where `pom.xml` file is present.
 2. Open terminal/CMD in this folder.